 After a patient is sensitized, subsequent exposure to the drug produces one of several different types of allergic reaction.
 Drug history and screening with skin tests can sometimes help predict allergic adverse effects.

-Idiosyncrasy is used to describe adverse effects that are not dose-related or allergic.
-They occur in a small percentage of patients given a drug.
+Idiosyncrasy is used to describe adverse effects that are not dose-related or allergic reactions.
+They occur in a small percentage of patients.

 Idiosyncrasy has been defined as a genetically determined abnormal response to a drug, but not all idiosyncratic reactions have a genetic cause.
 The exact mechanism of an idiosyncratic adverse is not unknown.